 The Chubb Cyber Index, a digital tool that allows users to access our proprietary data regarding cyber threats and to craft strategies for protecting themselves, continues to grow and inform our brokers, providing valuable insights into industry-specific cyber risks and trends.
 The wealth of data that it contains fuels our underwriting decisions, enabling us to offer tailored solutions to our clients.

 Consult Chubb's Cyber Index To Discover and Utilize:

+Industry-specific insights

-Industry-specific insights Detailed breakdowns of cyber attack trends and impacts across various industries and revenue sizes - which can be broken down further by date or region - allowing businesses to benchmark their risk profiles against their peers Claims costs and paid incident response costs for cyber events Sector-specific averages dating back to 2009 Ransomware "pulse check" A specialized tool, in the form of a questionnaire, that allows businesses and organizations to identify their unique vulnerabilities to ransomware attacks and create the foundation for defensive strategies Cyber risk calculator Allows users to gain insight into the broader spectrum of cyber exposures and potential costs they may be facing Peer purchasing insights Allows users to examine cyber protection decisions made by other companies or organizations; capable of being broken down by industry, region and revenue size Library and glossary Links to videos and podcasts, plus other references to help companies and organizations further explore the ever-changing cybersecurity landscape
+Detailed breakdowns of cyber attack trends and impacts across various industries and revenue sizes - which can be broken down further by date or region - allowing businesses to benchmark their risk profiles against their peers

+Claims costs and paid incident response costs for cyber events

+Sector-specific averages dating back to 2009

+Ransomware "pulse check"

+A specialized tool, in the form of a questionnaire, that allows businesses and organizations to identify their unique vulnerabilities to ransomware attacks and create the foundation for defensive strategies

+Cyber risk calculator

+Allows users to gain insight into the broader spectrum of cyber exposures and potential costs they may be facing

+Peer purchasing insights

+Allows users to examine cyber protection decisions made by other companies or organizations; capable of being broken down by industry, region and revenue size

+Library and glossary

+Links to videos and podcasts, plus other references to help companies and organizations further explore the ever-changing cybersecurity landscape

-Helping Businesses Become More Secure Businesses may not have the resources to fight against cyber events on all fronts by themselves.
+Helping Businesses Become More Secure

+Businesses may not have the resources to fight against cyber events on all fronts by themselves.

-Chubb offers many different risk management services and connects our customers directly to Chubb's team of cyber advisors who can help them craft the most effective management and response strategies.
+Among the many different risk management services we offer our customers is the Chubb.
+Cyber Stack, specially designed for businesses with 100 employees or less, which connects these businesses directly to Chubb's team of Cyber Advisors and helps them craft the most effective management and response strategies.

 Whatever your company size, Chubb can provide innovative cyber insurance solutions.